 The advent of the internet came with its fair share of benefits and as we all know, millenials are striving for quick and easy ways to make money.
 Among the many ways through which you can make some extra cash is Airbnb; an online marketplace that allows the ordinary people to put up their spaces, places or other rooms for other users to stay in.
-In this kind of arrangement, the guests are required to make some advance bookings and then once everything is set up, the Airbnb host receives nightly fee as is set up in the arrangement
+In this kind of arrangement, the guests are required to make some advance bookings and then once everything is set up, the Airbnb host receives nightly fee as is set up in the arrangement.
+Airbnb property leasing can be a lucrative investment.

 In order to excel in this marketplace, communication is paramount.
 The marketplace is run by search engines that work on the basis of real-time reply so the faster you reply to your potential guests, the better your chances of landing the deal.